andyapp97/practice-git/README.md

 # practice-git
 This is a practice line that is perfect.
-This is anotehr prcatice line that is non-perfect.
+This is another practice line that is non-perfect.